mydataglobal/bylaws/README.md

 The term of office for the Board members is two (2) fiscal years and annually one half or approximately one half of the members of the Board are to retire.

-For the members of the first and second elected Boards, the retirement order and the length of the terms are decided in the general meeting in which they are elected.

 A member can be a principal Board member for a maximum of two (2) consecutive terms.

 ## 4.4 Chair, Vice Chair and other officials